pegasus-isi/pegasus-docker-deploy/README.md

 In a nutshell, the tool starts a given number of virtual machine (VM) hosts, installs Docker, configures Swarm, and run one docker container which has Pegasus installed on each host.

+This tool will start two required hosts and a number of worker (compute) nodes as specified by the user.
+The required hosts are: (1) the `pegasus-keystore`, which runs a key-value store [Consul](https://hub.docker.com/r/progrium/consul/) container; and (2) the `pegasus-submit-node`, which runs a Pegasus submit Docker container.

 ### Minimum requirements